eschares/combine_WoS_and_Dimensions/README.md

 ## Export Data to Use Here

-From Web of Science, select
+From Web of Science, select Export -> Excel -> Records from: 1 to XXX -> Full Record (important to get the Reprint Author fields included)

-From Dimensions, select
+From Dimensions, select Save/Export -> Export Results -> Export Full Record

-## Flow is:
+## This script will:
 ### Read in **Web of Science** export file
 - Keep only a subset of the columns
 - Filter down to only certain Document Types ("Article" or "Review" (but not "Book Review"))